mikermcneil/sails-cli/README.md

 # sails-cli

 Experimental standalone CLI for Sails.
-Not ready for use yet, unless you're working on it.
+Not ready for use yet.

 ### What is this?